lastmeta/maestro_tcl/docs/readme.md

 **sleep opps** - Tells Maestro to find behaviors that have consistently produced the opposite result in the change of state of the environment.
 Once found, Maestro will extrapolate those opposite actions into a list of new, predicted, but not necessarily ever seen before states that it can reference to learn more about its environment.

-**sleep react** - Tells Maestro to reset its available actions (for instance "1 2 3 4") to the default available actions (which is "1 2 3 ...
-18 19 20").

 **from user to s.1 message _** - Using this format the user can send messages to anything on the Maestro network, including, (as in this example) the simulation script.

 **debug wait** {milliseconds} - Tells Maestro to wait a minimum of milliseconds in between sending messages.